Bible Verses

 46) 1 Corinthians 9:19-23

-For though I am free from all men, I have made myself a servant to all, that I might win the more; and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; to the weak I became as weak, that I might win the weak.
-I have become all things to all men, that I might by all means save some.
-Now this I do for the gospel’s sake, that I may be partaker of it with you.
+For though I was free from all, I brought myself under bondage to all, that I might gain the more.
+To the Jews I became as a Jew, that I might gain Jews; to those who are under the law, as under the law, that I might gain those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law.
+To the weak I became as weak, that I might gain the weak.
+I have become all things to all men, that I may by all means save some.
+Now I do this for the sake of the Good News, that I may be a joint partaker of it.

 47) Ephesians 2:14-18

-For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.
-And He came and preached peace to you who were afar off and to those who were near.
-For through Him we both have access by one Spirit to the Father.
+For he is our peace, who made both one, and broke down the middle wall of separation, having abolished in his flesh the hostility, the law of commandments contained in ordinances, that he might create in himself one new man of the two, making peace, and might reconcile them both in one body to God through the cross, having killed the hostility through it.
+He came and preached peace to you who were far off and to those who were near.
+For through him we both have our access in one Spirit to the Father.

 48) Colossians 3:11

-where there is neither Greek nor Jew, circumcised nor uncircumcised, barbarian, Scythian, slave nor free, but Christ is all and in all.
+where there can’t be Greek and Jew, circumcision and uncircumcision, barbarian, Scythian, bondservant, or free person; but Christ is all, and in all.

 49) John 4:35-38

-Do you not say, 'There are still four months and then comes the harvest'?
-Behold, I say to you, lift up your eyes and look at the fields, for they are already white for harvest!
-And he who reaps receives wages, and gathers fruit for eternal life, that both he who sows and he who reaps may rejoice together.
-For in this the saying is true: 'One sows and another reaps.'
-I sent you to reap that for which you have not labored; others have labored, and you have entered into their labors.
+Don’t you say, ‘There are yet four months until the harvest’?
+Behold, I tell you, lift up your eyes and look at the fields, that they are white for harvest already.
+He who reaps receives wages and gathers fruit to eternal life, that both he who sows and he who reaps may rejoice together.
+For in this the saying is true, ‘One sows, and another reaps.’
+I sent you to reap that for which you haven’t labored.
+Others have labored, and you have entered into their labor.”

 50) Isaiah 49:6

-Indeed He says, 'It is too small a thing that You should be My Servant to raise up the tribes of Jacob, and to restore the preserved ones of Israel; I will also give You as a light to the Gentiles, that You should be My salvation to the ends of the earth.'
+Indeed, he says, “It is too light a thing that you should be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel.
+I will also give you as a light to the nations, that you may be my salvation to the end of the earth.”

 How to Apply These Bible Verses About Missions